-Overall gross emissions fell by 3.6% compared to last year and by 5.2% for the net footprint.
+Overall gross emissions fell by 1.8% compared to last year and by 1.6% for the net footprint.
 The main reasons for the changes as seen in the tables below are as follows:

-- Emissions from council houses were calculated based on more detailed information this year which saw an increase in emissions from gas and a reduction from electricity. - Overall, emissions from electricity fell predominantly due to a drop in the carbon intensity of the national grid. - There was a 13% reduction in fuel consumed by the council's own vehicles, though as the data was only available as a single aggregated volume of fuel it was not possible to determine the cause of the reduction. - Procurement spend increased from £16.8 million to £17.7 million (a 5.3% increase).
-As emissions from procurement are calculated based on amount spend, combined emissions from goods and services went up, though only by 0.7% likely due to different categorisation of spend into either goods or services (with goods having higher emissions per £ spent).
-It is noted that this calculation approach is very approximate and it would be preferable to work towards a position where suppliers provide more accurate emission data. - This year includes some offset from exported energy from renewable energy (PV) on council owned dwellings and the corporate estate compared to lsat year where the information was not available (it is noted that this year the data was not fully available for the corporate estate so the actual offset is likely to be greater than stated). - Other parts of the footprint are comparatively small, and did not change my significant amounts.
+- Scope 1 emissions from buildings remained broadly similar, though this is in the main due to the same assumptions made regarding the building stock where specific site data was not available, especially in the case of council owned dwellings. - Overall, emissions from electricity fell by 9% (235 tCO2e) predominantly due to a drop in the carbon intensity of the national grid. - There was a 17% increase in fuel consumed by the council's own vehicles.
+This may be non-representative, as the data from 2019/20 was only available as a single aggregated volume of fuel and the value for 2020/21 was similar to the 2018/19 result, where more detailed fuel usage was available. - Procurement spend increased from £16.8 million to £17.7 million from 2018/19 to 2019/20, and then to £18.5 million in 2020/21.
+As emissions from procurement are calculated based on amount spend, combined emissions from goods and services went up, though only by 1.2% likely due to different categorisation of spend into either goods or services (with goods having higher emissions per £ spent).
+It is noted that this calculation approach is very approximate and it would be preferable to work towards a position where suppliers provide more accurate emission data. - Emissions from commuting fell by 238 tCO2e (they were at 385 tCO2e in 2019/20) as it was assumed that 60% of staff worked from home due to the Covid pandemic. - Other parts of the footprint are comparatively small, and did not change my significant amounts.